-- Set a budget in accordance with funds delegated by the Trust board - Monitor the academy budget - Adhere to the financial regulations and policies set out by the Trust
+- · Set a budget in accordance with funds delegated by the Trust board - · Monitor the academy budget - Adhere to the financial regulations and policies set out by the Trust

 The role of the Trust board and the Local governing bodies is clearly set out in the Trust's Scheme of delegation and Terms of Reference.
-The responsibilities of both Trustees and Governors include the consideration of reports from the auditors and to scrutinise decisions and processes to ensure compliance with the ESFA Academies Financial Handbook 2020.
+The responsibilities of both Trustees and Governors include the consideration of reports from the auditors and to scrutinise decisions and processes to ensure compliance with the ESFA Academy Trust Handbook 2021 (also known as Academies Financial Handbook 2021).